 Diabetes and the Kidneys

-Tests which assess kidney function
+Tests to assess kidney function

-Screening and Monitoring
+Screening and monitoring

-Screening and prevention are however the best strategy.
+Screening and prevention are the best strategy.